Tag Archives: roof maintenance

 If possible or necessary, you might want to take the pets out of the home during the repairs that are being done and then bring them back later.
 You will be thankful that you did it for both the sake of your pets and your sanity.

 This might be a good protocol to follow with your kids as well.
-Make sure that they are not playing around the house while the roofing is being done, and make sure they know to only stay in the house or within designated areas so that they do not put themselves in harm’s way or get in the way of the roofers at work.
+Make sure that they are not playing around the house while the roofing is being done and that they know to only stay within designated areas so that they do not put themselves in harm’s way or disrupt the roofers at work.

 Cleanup Your Outdoor Area